 The Philippine Sugar Millers Association, Inc. (PSMA) is a non-stock, non-profit organization of sugar millers which seeks to promote the development of the sugar industry through increased efficiency, productivity, and sustainability in a socially-responsible environment.
 PSMA likewise works for the advancement and protection of the sugar industry.

-Current membership consists of 16 mills which produce 78% of the total Philippine sugar production.
+Current membership is 15 mills which produce 66% of the total Philippine sugar production.
 As such, it carries considerable weight in policy formulation in the industry in conjunction with the Sugar Regulatory Administration.

 The Association is maintained by means of ordinary and special assessments by members which produce some 78% of total Philippine sugar production.